WWE Spoilers: Huge Stable Could Appear On ‘SmackDown’ To Continue Invasion Storyline

 All four members of the stable Imperium have been brought in and are already at the Manchester Arena where Friday Night SmackDown and Monday Night Raw will be taped.
 On Friday, both shows are being recorded in a double taping that will begin around 1 p.m.
 Eastern.

-Imperium is a very strong faction that is a part of the NXT UK brand and consists of WWE UK Champion WALTER, Fabian Aichner, Alexander Wolfe, and Marcel Barthel.
+Imperium is a very strong faction that is a part of the NXT UK brand and consists of WWE UK champion WALTER, Fabian Aichner, Alexander Wolfe, and Marcel Barthel.
 They have run dominant in the brand since coming together and are incredibly popular in the United Kingdom.

-As of this time, there is no word on if Imperium will appear on Monday Night Raw, Friday Night SmackDown, or both shows.
+As of this time, there is no word on Imperium appearing on Monday Night Raw, Friday Night SmackDown, or both shows.
 By the end of the day, it will be known where the stable keeps the invasion angle going as WWE heads into Survivor Series.

 Up until now, WWE hasn’t mentioned that NXT UK is going to be a part of Survivor Series, but it does make sense to have them in on the invasion.
-This is the perfect time for the promotion to head to England as it allows for almost all of WWE’s roster to get involved in this huge storyline and Imperium is the perfect stable to keep it going.
+This is the perfect time for the promotion to head to England as it allows for almost all of WWE’s roster to get involved in this huge storyline, and Imperium is the perfect stable to keep it going.